SilvestriStefano/silvestristefano/README.md

 I am a **Mathematician** :mortar_board: and aspiring **Full Stack Developer**.

-I learned how to code in several programming/markup languages mostly by myself.
-Clearly my approach to coding is shaped by my mathematics background and love for solving problems.
+I do enjoy applying my analytical reasoning skills to challenges in other fields.
+In fact, I learned how to code in several programming/markup languages mostly by myself.

 In the Fall 2021 I enrolled in a 14-weeks bootcamp to become a Full Stack Developer @[EPICODE School](https://epicode.it).